• info@discoveraltitude.com

 The trek goes through the beautiful mountain sides which still provides mountain views, especially the view of Mount Number(6900m).
 The trek also goes through the beautiful forest and finally descends to the beautiful village of Junbeshi.

-Day 5:Trek from Junbeshi to Ringmo.
-(2,736m /8976ft.)- 7 hours.
+Day 5:Trek to Ringmo (2,736m /8976ft.)- 7 hours.

 • Accommodation Lodge